This is the anti-slavery policy of Sabio Ltd and its group companies (“us”, “we”, “our”).

 3.5 If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chain constitute any of the various forms of modern slavery, you should raise it with your manager (or your main point of contact at Sabio, if you are a supplier).

 3.6 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment by Sabio as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If you believe that you have suffered any such treatment, you should inform the Chief Human Resources Officer immediately.
+If you believe that you have suffered any such treatment, you should inform the Chief People Officer immediately.
 If the matter is not remedied, and you are an employee, you should raise it formally using our grievance procedure.

 4. COMMUNICATION AND AWARENESS OF THIS POLICY